EDCD/EDDI/SpeechResponder/Variables.md

 #### Next starsystem

 Information about your next targeted starsystem is available under the `nextsystem` object.
+When you begin a jump to a targeted system, the information is transferred to the current `system` object.

 Any values might be missing, depending on EDDI's configuration and the information avaialable about the system.